dann1/one-deploy/arch_single_shared.md

       - src: "172.20.0.1:/storage/one_datastores"
 ```

-By default the share is mounted in `/var/lib/one/datastores/`, but this behavior can be changed so any type of `/etc/fstab` entry should be possible to configure, see additional examples below.
+By default the share is mounted in `/var/lib/one/datastores/`, but this behavior can be changed so any type of `/etc/fstab` entry should be possible to configure; see additional examples below.

 ## Networking